 As POPSUGAR editors, we independently select and write about stuff we love and think you'll like too.
 If you buy a product we have recommended, we may receive affiliate commission, which in turn supports our work.

 When buying a wedding or engagement ring, some of us will instantly think about what it should look like — from the size and type of diamond or gemstone to the band and general aesthetic.
 But Taylor & Hart's creative director, Jason D'Heureux, told POPSUGAR that brides should consider how the ring fits into your lifestyle and complements the personality of you and your partner.

 Taylor & Hart offers free appointments — that you can book online — where you visit the showroom, go through the entire ring-design process, and then can change your mind without spending a pence.

-POPSUGAR was invited into the jeweller's London-based showroom to ask its creative director everything you'll need to know about rings and diamonds: from engagement-ring trends to the language of diamonds, the pros and cons of different gemstones and metals, and some tips on making your stone look bigger on a budget.
+POPSUGAR was invited into the jeweller's London-based showroom to ask its creative director everything you'll need to know about rings and diamonds: from the language of diamonds, to the pros and cons of different gemstones and metals, and some tips on making your stone look bigger on a budget.

 How to Choose Your Engagement Ring

 Taylor & Hart .75 Carat Round Diamond in Solitaire, Pavé, and Halo Designs